Mateober/movie-app/README.md

 - Search for movies and TV shows by title.
 - View movie details, such as plot, rating, cast, genres, trailers, etc.
 - Intuitive and user-friendly interface.
-- Ability to sort movies and TV shows by Popularity, Rating, Release date, and Title.
+- Sort movies and TV shows by popularity, rating, release date, and title.
-- Ability to filter movies and TV shows by genres.
+- Filter movies and TV shows by genres.
 - Create an account and log in.
 - Save favorite movies.

-## Tecnologías utilizadas
+## Technologies Used

 - HTML
 - CSS